 1. Individual Chocolate, Orange Cakes

-Take a box of sugar or gluten free cake mix and pour into a bowl.
+Take a box of sugar or gluten-free cake mix and pour it into a bowl.
 Mix in the package’s required ingredients like oil, eggs, and water.
 Cut the tops off of the oranges and scoop out the fruit.
-You can save the orange’s insides for the next day’s breakfast or snacks by placing in Ziploc-like bags and storing in a cooler.
+You can save the orange’s insides for the next day’s breakfast or snacks by placing in Ziploc-like bags and storing them in a cooler.

 Fill the oranges two-thirds full and replace the tops.
 Wrap them with tinfoil and cook on the fire for around twenty minutes.